The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 Qingming Festival, also known as ‘Tomb-Sweeping Day’ or ‘Pure Brightness Festival,’ is a traditional Chinese festival that falls in early April every year, on the first day of the fifth solar term of the traditional Chinese lunisolar calendar.
 This year, it falls on April 5.

-Qingming became a public holiday in mainland China in 2008.
-As the name implies, on this day, Chinese people usually visit their ancestors' graves, burn offerings to honor the dead or have an outing to enjoy the beauty of spring.
+Qingming became a public holiday on the Chinese mainland in 2008.
+As the name implies, on this day, Chinese people usually visit their ancestors' graves, burn offerings to honor the dead, or have an outing to enjoy the beauty of spring.

 Origins of Qingming